briandconnelly/pushoverr/README.md

 ## Installation

-pushoverr has been submitted to CRAN, but has not yet been approved.
-Once that's been done, it'll be as easy as running:
+Installing pushoverr is as easy as running:

     install.packages('pushoverr')

-Until then, see below for notes on installing via GitHub.
+If you're interested in running the development version or previous versions, see the instructions below for installing from the GitHub repository.

 ### Latest and Greatest (Fingers Crossed) via GitHub